 If you’re looking to land a job at Starbucks, you’ve got to be prepared.
 Visiting these external resources and learning what your future employer expects from you will really help you get an edge.
 Before you fill out your Starbucks Job Application make sure to learn as much as you can about the position you desire.

 This position contributes to Starbucks success by providing legendary customer service to all customers.
-A Barista creates the Starbucks Experience for our customers by providing customers with …Fresno, United States
+A Barista creates the Starbucks Experience for our customers by providing customers with …Moscow, United States